walter426/VbaUtilities/README.rst

 - Replace multiple strings in multiple files in a folder
 - Replace multiple strings in a file

+MathUtilities:
+- Ceiling
+- Logarithm of base 10

 ShellUtilities:
 - Start a Shell command and wait for it to finish, hiding while it is running.
 - Send multiples shell commands with timeout